The Youth World Cup Live Painting CompetitionPreliminary and Final round

 The School-in-a-Box Kit contains supplies and materials for a teacher and up to 40 students.
 The School-in-a-Box contains two types of materials; materials for a teacher and materials for the students.
 The student may be given some of the materials so that they can do their homework or work on projects assigned by the teacher.
 Other materials, although intended for student’s use, should be used only in the classroom and are thus distributed by the teacher when required and shall be collected at the end of the class/assignment.

-The registration for the 5th Youth World Cup Live Painting Competition will be open very soon.
+The registration for the 7th Youth World Cup Live Painting Competition has started to register.
 For details of how to participate, please see www.paintingworldcup.org

 - The Organizing Committee reserves the rights of final explanation towards competition rules.

 - ·All entries will automatically belong to the Organizing Committee and are not subject to return; all the entries’ copyright belongs to the Organizing Committee of the Youth World Cup Painting Competition.